The iPhone XS, iPhone XS Max, and iPhone XR pack some noteworthy new features, but 5G connectivity isn’t among them.

 Qualcomm - the world’s biggest mobile chip maker - unveiled the first mobile 5G modem in October 2016.
 It’s called the Snapdragon X50, and some phones such as the Samsung Galaxy S10 5G, have already launched with it.

 At the Snapdragon X50 launch event, Qualcomm even provided its own 5G smartphone reference design.
 This handset was notable for featuring a tiny millimetre wave antenna, which will be a necessary feature of any early 5G phone hoping to connect to the higher 28 GHz frequency.

-Still, Qualcomm’s reference design hints at what a major effort the first 5G iPhone will be for Apple’s fastidious designers.
+And Qualcomm’s reference design hints at what a major effort the first 5G iPhone will be for Apple’s fastidious designers.
 Apple famously agonises over every spare millimetre in its devices, so you can bet that the introduction of a 5G modem will prompt a major redesign - whether that be internal, external or both.

 Useful read: What is 5G?